Maptive GIS Mapping Software

 But the advantages of this kind of effective data wrangling are not limited to the business world.
 The uses of GIS platforms extend to just about anyone — from academics to city planners to public health officials.

 If you want to see what the buzz is about, you can sign up for our free trial.

 What Kind Of Data Is Stored In A GIS?

 To make a map with Maptive, all you need is a database of street addresses (make sure to include city, state, and postal or zip codes).
 You can also start with latitude and longitude coordinates.
-Anything else that may help you analyze or design your map should also be uploaded (sales data, logos, websites, location attributes, etc.).

 There are several ways to upload your data to Maptive: